cloud-66-internal/help.cloud66.com/_rails/how-to-guides/rack-servers/puma-rack-server.md

 custom_web: bundle exec puma
 {% endhighlight %}

+You **should not** daemonize the `custom_web` process.
+In other words, please do not use the `-d` or `-daemon` flags in your initialization string.
+Please also make sure your config file does not enable daemonization.

+We do not support old-style daemonization because it is more reliable to allow the system's process manager (systemd) to handle persistent processes.

 ## Sample config file for Puma

 The following config file will work with Cloud 66.
 Please take careful note that it enables features like `preload_app!` and explicitly sets the number of workers.
 This will prevent you from using rolling restarts (see below), so will need to be changed if you intend to use that feature.